 2. Avoid the Unexpected: Review Your Medicare Annual Notice of Change

 Medicare open enrollment is like a complex jigsaw puzzle.
 One of the most significant puzzle pieces is your Medicare Plan Annual Notice of Change (ANOC).
-If you have a Medicare plan through a private insurance provider (like Medicare Advantage and Part D), you'll receive your plan's ANOC disclosing any changes in coverage, costs, and more that will be effective in January.2 All ANOCs must be mailed (or delivered electronically if you've opted out of a paper copy) by the end of September.
+If you have a Medicare plan through a private insurance carrier (like Medicare Advantage and Part D), you'll receive your plan's ANOC disclosing any changes in coverage, costs, and more that will be effective in January.2 All ANOCs must be mailed (or delivered electronically if you've opted out of a paper copy) by the end of September.

 3. Your Medicare Needs: Make a List and Check It Twice